 - Purchase a high-deductible Plan G. For 2023, the annual deductible is $2,700.

-How and When To Enroll in Plan G
+How and When to Enroll in Plan G

-You will get the lowest premiums on Plan G if you enrolli during your Open Enrollment Period.
+You will get the lowest premiums on Plan G if you enroll during your Open Enrollment Period.
 Outside of that period, the insurance company will ask questions regarding your health and may deny you coverage.

 Guaranteed issue rights apply if you: